 For example, if you choose a heat pump system, the cost would be much lower because there is only one installation required.
 It is another popular HVAC option for households because you can use the system year-round.
-The conventional air-source heat pump will cost around $3,500 to $8,000 to install.
-For the geothermal-source model, you would need to spend approximately $10,000 to $25,000 to install one on your property.
+The conventional air-source heat pump will cost anywhere from $4,500 to $10,000+ to install.
+For the geothermal-source model, you would need to spend approximately $10,000 to $25,000+ to install one on your property.

 You can also opt for a ductless mini-split system.
-The single-zone package will cost approximately $2,000 to $6,000 for the new unit and initial installation.
+The single-zone package will cost anywhere from $3,500 to $6,000+ for the new unit and initial installation.
 For the multiple-zone system, the cost of this new HVAC system will depend on how many indoor units you want to connect to each outdoor unit.
-An additional indoor unit will cost you about $500 to $1,000 to buy and install.
+All installation prices vary and will ultimately depend on your home’s specific needs.

 What’s Included in the Cost

-The cost of new HVAC systems is the combination of the unit itself and everything required to start operating it.
+What’s included greatly depends on what you decide to install.
 Many variables contribute to the installation cost, such as the labor cost and permit.
 Sometimes, some additional work is necessary, such as new wire installation or wall renovation.

 The cost of a new HVAC system is not cheap.
 Therefore, choose the right one to make the best use of the money you spend.
 If you are feeling uncertain about it, feel free to contact a trusted HVAC service company to give you some recommendations based on your unique situation.

 When browsing for an air conditioner, you might get overwhelmed by the many choices available on the market.
 Meanwhile, each air conditioner system has different advantages and disadvantages, which means they will suit different kinds of needs.
 To understand which system is best for your house, let’s learn about each available system first.